glocklueng/knx-Bus-Simulator/README.md

 is the central point of communication and the process needs to be started first.

 knxmon is a knx monitor and ALL GROUP OBJECT object server.
 Right now it only suports DPT 1.xxx and DPT.9xxx, but it is planned to support all known DPTs, which is merely a matter of time to implement than a technical challenge.
+This one requires a table, nodedata.h, defining all the group addresses supposed to be monitored.
+Monitored values are required e.g. by the hdlpellet or hdlsolar, which need some temperatures provided by the real temperature sensors.
+In fact, the simulation allows you to send such values so that the handler, e.g. hdlpellet, can be tested.

 sendbit is used for sending a DPT 1.xxx value to some arbitrary receiver (sendbit -s <SENDER ADDRESS> -r <RECEIVING GROUP> -v <VALUE; 0 or
 1>)